0

 .RU, .РФ, and .SU domains

-How to transfer a domain to another administrator
+How to change a domain administrator and transfer the domain to another owner

 We explain how changing a domain administrator differs from moving a website, moving a domain between accounts, or changing the registrar.
-Simply moving it inside the hosting account is not enough — the domain administration rights must be transferred through the registrar.
-For Russian domain zones, the registrar is Webnames.ru, and the administrator change procedure must be completed there.
+Simply moving it inside the hosting account is not enough — the rights to the domain must be transferred through the registrar.
+If you need to reissue a domain to another person or organization, the procedure for Russian domain zones is handled through Webnames.ru.

 • we explain the difference between a transfer and changing the administrator